marius311/boinc-server-docker/docs/cookbook.md

 * **boinc/server_apache** - This runs the Apache server that serves your project's webpage.
 It also runs all of the various backend daemons and programs which communicate with hosts that connect to your server.
 * **boinc/server_makeproject** - Unlike the other two images, this one doesn't remain running while your server is running.
 Instead, its run at the beginning to create your project's home folder.
 Your project's home folder contains things like your web pages, your applications, your job input files, etc...
 This folder is stored in a volume "boincserverdocker_project" and is mounted into the apache image after its created here.

-The `Makefile` contains various convenience methods to start and stop these containers.
-For example, `make rm-apache` will stop the apache container, or `make up-mysql` will start the mysql container (if it wasn't already running).
-If you read the `Makefile`, you'll see these all involve short calls to the program `docker-compose`.
-This program orchestrates Docker applications which involve multiple Docker images, like ours.
+The `docker-compose` program orchestrates Docker applications which involve multiple Docker images, like ours.
 The configuration and relation between the multiple images is given in the file `docker-compose.yml`.

-If you wish to get a shell inside your server (sort of like ssh'ing into it), run `make exec-apache`.
+If you wish to get a shell inside your server (sort of like ssh'ing into it), run `docker exec -it boincserverdocker_apache_1`.
 From here you can run any one-off commands on your server, for example checking the server status (`bin/status`) or submitting some jobs with (`bin/create_work ...`; more on this later).
-However, remember that only the project folder is a volume, so any changes you make outside of this will dissapear the next time you restart the apache container.
-In particular, any software installed with `apt-get` will dissapear; the correct way to install anything into your server is discussed [later](tbd).
+However, remember that only the project folder is a volume, so any changes you make outside of this will disappear the next time you restart the server.
+In particular, any software installed with `apt-get` will disappear; the correct way to install anything into your server is discussed [later](tbd).

 #### Accessing the webpage / connecting a client